 Vegan Fried Chicken FAQs

 - Can I oven fry vegan chicken?
-I have tested both the air fryer and oven fried method and personally i would not recommend.
-I mean it’s ok but not great.
+You sure can but it’s just not as good.
 The way i see it, If i’m going to indulge with a recipe like this I want it to be everything I dream of, I want it to be worth every calorie and every drop of fat.

 - What can I use instead of the panko bread crumbs?
-Regular bread crumbs would work ok here but they won’t be quite as crispy.
-Crushed corn flakes makes a nice crispy coating too.
+Regular bread crumbs would work ok here and crushed corn flakes makes a nice crispy coating too.

 - Is vegan fried chicken healthy?
-Only until you fry it, but it’s still healthier than eating animal flesh or a super processed store bough meat alternative.
+It’s healthier than eating animal flesh or a super processed store bough meat alternative.
 If you are after something healthy I suggest you try our Air Fried Tofu Nuggets instead, those really hit the spot without all the fat and calories.

-- Reheating: Best way to reheat your cold leftover chick’n cutlets is to broil them for 2-3 minutes on each side until crispy and warmed through.
+- Reheating: It’s best to broil your leftovers for 2-3 minutes on each side until crispy and warmed through.
 Alternatively you can toast them in the toaster oven or just microwave.
 The microwave method however won’t make them crisp up again.

 Vegan Fried Chicken